Last Modified: 10/6/2015

 - The MVM v7.5 R2 installer is available on the Product Downloads site - http://mcafee.com/us/downloads/downloads.aspx.

 - The latest patch update can be obtained via the FSUpdate utility or by downloading it from http://update.foundstone.com .

 - For additional information including system requirements, see the Installation Guide for your version of MVM.

 For a full list of product documents, go to the ServicePortal at: http://support.mcafee.com.
 Click Knowledge Center, and select Product Documentation from the Knowledge Base list.

 |2008 R2 Express||Yes|

-- MVM appliances - Customers can install SQL 2012 on an appliance with the following caveats.
+- You can install SQL 2008 and SQL 2012 on an MVM appliance, with the following requirements and limitations:

-- New MVM installations on SQL 2012 will require the use of a new MVM 7.5 R2 installer, which is available from the McAfee Downloads site at: http://mcafee.com/us/downloads/downloads.aspx.
-(You will need a valid Grant Number for access.)
-Existing installations will need to be upgraded to 7.5 Patch 7 to take advantage of SQL 2012 support.
+- New MVM installations on SQL 2012 will require the use of a new MVM 7.5 R2 installer, which is available from the Product Downloads site at: http://mcafee.com/us/downloads/downloads.aspx.
+You will need a valid Grant Number for access.
+Existing installations must be upgraded to 7.5 Patch 7 to take advantage of SQL 2012 support.